Gorilla Trekking Rwanda Vs Uganda Vs Congo, Comparing Best Gorilla Safaris in Africa

 The Second Affordable Option

-The second most affordable option for gorilla trekking is Uganda, a gorilla permit is still at $600 per person.
+The second most affordable option is gorilla trekking Uganda, a gorilla permit is still at $700 per person.
 The accommodation options are affordable and range from luxurious lodges to budget facilities depending on which area you will trek from.

 Also to access Bwindi National Park, one can fly from Entebbe to the Park by using domestic flights if they don’t want to go for the longer drive for 9 hours.
 Ever since Rwanda increased the cost of gorilla permits, Uganda is so popular during the high season.
 Therefore you are required to make your booking earlier to avoid inconveniences.